 Before we look at ISO 27001 as a strategic investment, let’s first understand what ISO 27001 is and what it entails.
 ISO 27001 is an international standard that provides a robust framework for establishing, implementing, maintaining, and continually improving an Information Security Management System (ISMS).
 The standard sets out the requirements for how to manage the security of various assets such as financial information, intellectual property, employee details, or information entrusted to a business by third parties.

-Data breaches and cyber threats are more prevalent, and often more costly, than ever.
+In the current digital landscape, data breaches and cyber threats are more prevalent than ever.
 The consequences of such breaches can be devastating, leading to financial losses and serious damage to an organisation’s reputation.
 This is where ISO 27001 shines.
 It offers an effective way to manage risks, helping to ensure that an organisation’s information and reputation are appropriately and effectively protected.

 Make no mistake though: ISO 27001 is not a silver bullet!
 It’s about process; about establishing a culture of security within the organisation.
 An organisation that uses ISO 27001 to its advantage will create processes and policies that ensure every member of the organisation understands the importance of information security and their role in maintaining it.
 ISO 27001 about creating a proactive, rather than reactive approach to information security.